-Abstract: Can people learn to identify misinformation, and to what extent can this mitigate the effects of misinformation on their beliefs, attitudes, and behavior?
-We conduct a large field experiment with an intervention aimed at improving people's ability to discern the veracity of information they encounter on social media and reduce their misperceptions about minorities.
-The experiment is done in India, where there has recently been a high level of misinformation on social media, a significant portion of which targets Muslims, the largest religious minority in the country.
-The intervention is to provide weekly digests with summaries of fact-checks of viral misinformation, along with narrative explainers on issues with a lot of misinformation around them.
-We find that the intervention increases people's ability to correctly identify misinformation as false by eleven percentage points.
+Abstract: Can people learn to identify misinformation, and to what extent can this mitigate its effects on beliefs, attitudes, and behavior?
+We conduct a large field experiment with an intervention aimed at improving people's ability to identify misinformation and reduce their misperceptions about minorities.
+The experiment is done in India, where there has recently been high levels of misinformation on social media, a significant portion of which targets Muslims, the largest religious minority in the country.
+The intervention is to provide weekly digests containing compilation of fact-checks of viral misinformation, along with narrative explainers on the issues with a lot of misinformation around them.
+We find that this increases people's ability to correctly identify misinformation as false by eleven percentage points.
 However, it also decreases belief in true news by four percentage points.
-We estimate a structural model to disentangle the two mechanisms of impact-truth discernment, which is the ability to correctly distinguish between false and true news; and skepticism, which changes the overall credulity for both false and true news.
-The impact is driven by both an increase in truth discernment and skepticism.
-As people's factual beliefs become more accurate, it also leads to changes in policy attitudes and behavior.
+We estimate a structural model to disentangle the two mechanisms of impact-truth discernment, which is the ability to distinguish between false and true news; and skepticism, which changes the overall credulity for both false and true news.
+The impact is driven by an increase in both truth discernment and skepticism.
+The intervention also changes policy attitudes and behavior.
 Treated individuals are less likely to support discriminatory policies against Muslims and are more likely to pay for efforts to prevent harassment of inter-faith couples.